elexis1/0ad-1/binaries/system/readme.txt

 -mod=NAME			start the game using NAME mod
 -quickstart			load faster (disables audio and some system info logging)

+Dedicated Server:
+-dedicated-host                 starts a dedicated multiplayer server (without graphics)
+                                please specify the mods, for example -mod="public" -dedicated-lobby				advertize the game of the dedicated host in the lobby

 Autostart:
 -autostart="TYPEDIR/MAPNAME"    enables autostart and sets MAPNAME; TYPEDIR is skirmishes, scenarios, or random -autostart-ai=PLAYER:AI	        sets the AI for PLAYER (e.g. 2:petra)